Celniker-Classroom/unit-project-1-guessing-game-CaydenArlett/BEYOND.md

 2. Used a container to neatly organize all the buttons and statistics
 3. Gave gradient colors to the buttons that go grey when dissabled
 4. The buttons also get brighter when hovered over
-5. Made the msg text change color based on cold, warm, hot or correct
+5. Made the msg text change color based on cold, warm, hot or correct in script.js
 6. Added media breakpoints to make the page more responsive